rescript-lang/rescript-compiler/README.md

     !v
 ```

-Generated code under is as below:
+Generated code is as below:

 ``` js
 function sum(n) {